-How Much Catnip To Give a Cat – How Much Is Too Much?
+How Much Catnip Can I Give My Cat – How Much Is Too Much?

-How Much Catnip To Give a Cat – How Much Is Too Much?
+How Much Catnip Can I Give My Cat – How Much Is Too Much?

 Shop our solutions →

+Everybody knows that cats love catnip.
+Catnip is a great treat for your pet, but you're probably wondering how much catnip can a cat have.
+Fortunately, the answer is simple.
 Cat owners don't need to worry about how much catnip they give their cat because the feline body naturally regulates its catnip intake.
 There is a biological reason behind this that we will take an in-depth look at in this guide.
 We will also discuss the difference between popular catnip products and how they affect your cat.

-How Much Catnip To Give a Cat
+How Much Catnip Can I Give a Cat?

 Believe it or not, you generally don't need to worry about measurements with catnip.
 First of all, most catnip products do not require you to measure anything, as it typically comes in catnip toys.
 Your cat engages with these products through their sense of smell, and they cannot "consume" excessive amounts of them.
 It is important to note that cats can also eat dried or fresh catnip, but we will discuss how those products work later in this guide.